Herseninstituut/FYD_Datasets/README.md

 Copy the link at the bottom left (see arrow ... ) in to your browser or use the link with *curl* to download the file.

+These links do not point to actual files, they are links to virtual files (symbolic links).
+This enables us to ensure that the http links stay functional irrespective of changes in the underlying folder/file structure.